Varshashrama801/awesome-reticulum/README.md

 * [markqvist / LoRaMon](https://github.com/markqvist/LoRaMon) - This utility allows you to sniff LoRa networks with an RNode, and dump captured packets to the console or files.
 * [randogoth / lora-transmit](https://codeberg.org/randogoth/lora-transmit.git) - Simple commandline raw LoRa packet transmitter for RNode hardware.

+## Custom Devices

+* [weltamdraht / ReticulumRasPiRelaySwitch](https://github.com/weltamdraht/ReticulumRasPiRelaySwitch) - This project switches on or off some electrical stuff if an according command is received through Reticulum's lxmf.